 It follows - not sure if in order - Fast cars, I don't mind, Autonomy, Get on your Own (not sure, did I dream it?), When Love turns around (it's a winning single track so far, but still, I can't really be that fonded with the tracks from Trade Test Transmission - I remember I sold my copy in the 90s), Fiction romance, Why She's a Girl from the Chainstore, Moving Away From The Pulsebeat (where Farrant did not let down any die-hard fan of their original drummer John Maher), Noise annoys, Breakdown (!), What Ever Happened To?, Ever Fallen In Love (With Someone You Shouldn't've), Promises, Love You More, What do I get, - and as encores, Harmony in my head, Orgasm Addict and Oh Shit.

 Pete and Steve alternates to the mic, they still have such a genuine energy to share, and for sure, the horsepower of the two younger bandmates help to add some needed velocity.
 I did not know they had such a fan base in Rome.
-Young people too, many wearing Buzzcocks t-shirts, and so, aged people, where, some grown-up punk families brought their children along (punk in the head, not in the crust / punk nella testa, non nella cresta): I'm sure that has been an experience for those kids.
+Young people too, many wearing Buzzcocks t-shirts, and so on, aged people, where, some grown-up punk families brought their children along (punk in the head, not in the crust / punk nella testa, non nella cresta): I'm sure that has been an experience for those kids.
 I should have brought mine.

 A nice photo shoot here.